 We aspire to create a university environment that is welcoming and accessible to all staff, faculty, students, and other members of the Gonzaga community regardless of gender, race, ethnicity, religion, disability, or sexual orientation.

 Gonzaga University's Statement on Non-Discrimination

 Gonzaga University does not discriminate against any person on the basis of race, color, religion, national origin, sex, marital status, sexual orientation, gender identity, age, disability, veteran status, or any other non-merit factor in employment, educational program, or activities that it operates.

 Policies and procedures (collectively referred to as “policies”) are written consistent with Gonzaga’s Mission Statement.
 Our non-discrimination policies comply with federal and state regulations, including Title IX of the Education Amendments of 1972.

 Inquiries concerning application of Title IX may be referred to the Title IX Coordinator.
 To file a complaint of sexual harassment, sexual assault, sexual misconduct, or gender-based discrimination, contact any of the parties listed below.

 Non-Discrimination Inquiries & Complaint Process

-Inquiries concerning the application of the University’s non-discrimination policy may be referred to the Equal Opportunity Officer.
-To file a complaint of harassment or discrimination based upon any of the protected groups, contact the Equal Opportunity Officer or any of the parties listed below.
+Inquiries concerning the application of the University’s non-discrimination policy may be referred to the Office of Equity and Inclusion.
+To file a complaint of harassment or discrimination based upon any of the protected groups, contact the Office of Equity and Inclusion or any of the parties listed below.

 Business Services Center, Office 101A